Crohn's & Colitis Foundation: Advocacy

-Awareness Week
+Crohn's and Colitis Awareness Week and World IBD Day

-The Crohn's & Colitis Foundation designated the week of December 1–7 as Crohn's and Colitis Awareness Week in order to encourage all Americans to join in the effort to find cures for these diseases, help raise awareness and support research.
+The Crohn's & Colitis Foundation successfully lobbied Congress to designate the week of December 1–7 as Crohn's and Colitis Awareness Week in order to encourage all Americans to join in the effort to find cures for these diseases, help raise awareness, and support research.
+The first event occurred in 2011 through U.S. Senate Resolution 199.
+Most countries worldwide also recognize World IBD Day, which occurs each year on May 19.
+It has a similar goal of increasing awareness and knowledge of the disease.

 Fundraising

 The Crohn's & Colitis Foundation primarily relies on the support of members and donors to continue its work.
 The Foundation raises funds through its local and nationwide special events, spearheaded by its national Team Challenge and Take Steps programs.

-Team Challenge is the Foundation's endurance training and fundraising program, which prepares participants to run or walk a half marathon, take part in a cycling event, or experience a sprint triathlon while raising money for a cure.
+Team Challenge is the Foundation's endurance training and fundraising program, which prepares participants to run or walk a half marathon, take part in a cycling event, or experience a sprint triathlon while raising money for cures.

 Take Steps, the Foundation's largest fundraising event, mobilizes participants in over 150 local communities across the nation to come together and walk for Crohn's and colitis research.

 The Foundation received $3,042,350 in grants from the United States Department of Health and Human Services between 2008 and 2015.
 Its corporate sponsors from 2018-2022 include:

 Great Comebacks Awards

-Crohn's and Colitis Foundation of America established the Great Comebacks Awards in 1984 in order to recognize individuals who have triumphed over inflammatory bowel disease.
+Crohn's & Colitis Foundation of America established the Great Comebacks Awards in 1984 in order to recognize individuals who have triumphed over inflammatory bowel disease.
 In 1991, the award was given to Dr. P. Kent Cullen, a colon surgeon who has ulcerative colitis and has undergone multiple ostomy surgeries.